AmadGakkhar/ChestCancerClassification/README.md

         In the main file, create an object of the class created in 7(Update pipeline) and call its main function.

     9. Update the dvc.yaml

+## Setting Up DVC

+dvc (Data Version Control) is a git like framework for your code pipelines.
+It helps organize code in sucha a way that on re-execution, only the stages where any changes have been made are run saving time and computation power.
+To set-up dvc create a dvc.yaml file as shown and now when running the program, use 'dvc repro' command instead of 'python main'.